CumulusNetworks/docs/content/cumulus-linux-511/System-Configuration/Authentication-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 NVUE manages LDAP authentication with PAM and NSS.

 {{%notice note%}}
-Cumulus Linux only supports LDAP with IPv4.
+- Cumulus Linux only supports LDAP with IPv4.
+- LDAP authentication is sensitive to network delay.
+For optimal performance, NVIDIA recommends a round trip time of 10ms or less between LDAP clients and the LDAP server.
+If latency is between 10-50ms, NVIDIA recommends changing the [authentication order](#set-the-authentication-order) to prioritize local authentication before LDAP.
+For connections exceeding 50ms of latency, authentication might experience unacceptable delays and alternative authentication methods should be considered.
 {{%/notice%}}

 ## Configure LDAP Server Settings